akurukunda01/PA_housing_analysis/README.md

 # PA_housing_analysis
-his repository contains the data processing and analysis code used in the research paper:
+this repository contains the data processing and analysis code used in the research paper:

 **"Pennsylvania Polarization: How Housing Unaffordability Reveals Disparity Between Urban and Rural Communities"**